Giving is truly better than receiving, especially when your generosity can provide income tax benefits.

 - Keep proof of your gift.
 If you gave cash, hold on to a bank statement, cancelled check or credit-card receipt showing the amount of the donation.
 For gifts of cash or property worth more than $250, also keep the written acknowledgement from the charity showing the date and value of the donation.

 - Clothing or household items must be in good shape.
 Second-hand clothes and the like must be in at least “good used condition.”
 You can deduct only the value they would sell for in a thrift shop—not what you paid for them.
 To help you keep track of this information, TurboTax has a tool called “ItsDeductible” that uses eBay to calculate the IRS-approved value of your donations of things like used clothing, coffee makers, toys or bicycles.
-You’d be surprised by how much these gifts can add up.

 - Fill out form 8382 when you deduct gifts of items worth more than $500.
 (TurboTax will do this for you.)